-Policy A transfer is the reassignment of an employee from one position to another.
+A transfer is the reassignment of an employee from one position to another.
 A transfer not involving promotion or demotion may be effective at any time for administrative convenience.
 Transfers may be made administratively or in conjunction with an announced selection process.
+Eligibility Employees who have completed their initial probationary period will be eligible for transfer.
 Between Departments An employee wishing to transfer from one department to another must apply for existing vacancies unless the transfer is approved by Executive Management.
 While departments are encouraged to give special consideration to current employees that desire to transfer, they are under no obligation to do so.
 Employees wishing to transfer between departments for a position at the same pay group will do so with no increase in salary.
 Transfers will be effective at the beginning of a pay period unless an exception is approved by HRD.
-Notice Between Departments Employees who apply for, and are offered jobs in other departments, will be required to remain in their current department for a two (2) week period in order to give their current department ample time to post for the vacancy.
+Notice Between Employees who apply for, and are offered jobs in other departments, will be Departments required to remain in their current department for a two (2) week period in order to give their current department ample time to post for the vacancy.
 This requirement may be waived at the discretion of the current Director or designee.